KaceCottam/KCLib/README.md

 # KCLib
 C++ Library for working on school projects.

-CHANGELOG
+##CHANGELOG

   Version 3.1b "Remake":
-  Reformatted entire library to use CMake.
+  -Reformatted entire library to use CMake.
-  Removed KCCore, KCColors, KCController in favor of the new KCConsole module.
+  -Removed KCCore, KCColors, KCController in favor of the new KCConsole module.